ahwinkelman/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/107078763/177812072-42140b4d-6007-41b0-ab86-f47ede04bdca.png)

 Scores by school size
 Thomas High School is categorized as a medium size school (1000-1999) and there is no impact to scores by school sized with removing the 9th graders scores.
+There is a 1% difference in overall performance for small and medium sized schools.
+However, scools with > 2000 students performed significatnly worse.

 Original